KAR-NG/Marketing_Analytics/marketing.md

 multicollinearity issue (the Pennsylvania State University 2018).
 The result should be the same as previous correlation analysis.
 Apart from the first two variables “Year\_Birth” and “Age\_atRegister”, there is no multicollinearity exists in all variables.
+The two variables are essentially the same thing, I created “age\_atRegister” from the “Year\_Birth”.
+I will only use one of them in any model because they represent the same information.

 ``` r
 model_vif <- lm(NumStorePurchases ~. , data = df7.1)